 • Review strata documents if applicable

-• Hire a lawyer or notary
+• Engage a lawyer or notary

 • Arrange home insurance

-• Remove subjects by the deadline
+• Remove subjects by the deadline in writing

 Before Completion Day